-Pierre Le-Tan (1950-2019) was born in Paris from a Vietnamese father and French mother.
+Pierre Le-Tan (1950-2019) was born in Paris to a Vietnamese father and French mother.
 His father, a painter and son of a Tonkinese Viceroy, emigrated to France before the war.
 Le-Tan learnt to draw at his father’s knee, who frequently gave him old Japanese and Chinese books and prints.
 At age 17, Le-Tan was commissioned by the New Yorker Magazine for his first cover, which would mark the beginning of a long and fruitful collaboration and work with many other American publications, such as Vogue and Harper’s Bazaar.

 Spanning over more than 50 years, Le-Tan’s career has been rich and varied, from set design for film and theatre, to his association with his daughter Olympia’s Parisian fashion label and designing over 100 book covers and film posters.
 His close friendship with Patrick Modiano resulted in a number of collaborative works, with Modiano’s melancholic prose serving as the perfect subtext to Le-Tan’s reflections of a forgotten Paris, full of strange and endearing characters.
 One of Le-Tan’s key publications, Album (1992), epitomises his intimate, eclectic style: a “scrapbook” full of past encounters with Greta Garbo, Christian Lacroix and Mick Jagger, holiday souvenirs, photos of old friends, hundreds of drawings ranging from his visit to Cecil Beaton’s house to a cigarette box made by Picasso, Cardin shoes and a chair from the Palace of Versailles.